 The U.S. seeks long-term partners rather than debtors.

-Researchers at the College of William and Mary recently found that loan assistance does not improve economic growth.
+Researchers at the College of William and Mary found that loan assistance does not improve economic growth.
 And, they noted, countries can have a hard time paying off the loans.
 Sri Lanka, for example, was forced to give up one of its ports in a 99-year lease to China when it struggled to pay for its loans.

 “The price being paid to reduce the China debt could prove more costly than the debt burden Sri Lanka seeks to reduce,” said N. Sathiya Moorthy of the Observer Research Foundation in an interview with the New York Times.